pluggemi/roon-web-controller/README.md

 ## What does not work

-- [ ] Portrait mode, only landscape is available right now
+- Portrait mode, only landscape is available right now
-- [x] ~~Volume overlay is empty, no volume controls~~
-- [ ] Settings overlay is empty, no settings controls
+- Settings overlay is empty, no settings controls
-- [ ] Queue "Play from Here" is not functional
+- Queue "Play from Here" is not functional
-- [ ] Track seek controls
+- Track seek controls

 ## TODO - 2.0.0